Future-Jim/gaws/README.md

 # Overview

-gAWS is a library Cobra CLI tool for quickly performing simple aws tasks.
+gAWS is a Cobra CLI (https://github.com/spf13/cobra) tool for quickly performing simple aws tasks.

 `gAWS` is a command line program to quickly perform common AWS tasks. gAWS uses Cobra and prompUI, so its usage is straightfoward once you have selected which *Command* you would like to use.